qiangyangcs/SenWave/README.md

 For Chinese Weibo dataset, please cite the paper "Sentiment Analysis on Chinese Weibo regarding COVID-19".
 Xiaoting Lyu, Zhe Chen, Di Wu, Wei Wang.
 (Citation info will be released soon.)

 Here, we thanks for the contribution of Prof. Huang in Tsinghua University.

+Note that our dataset and analyses can be applied to similar tasks or events which need the fine-grained emotions, like stock market forecast, and public opinion mining.
+Comparative studies can also be done to analyze the difference between COVID-19 Twitter data and regular social media data.